Sparvnastet/sparvnastet_pelican/README.md

 ### Development server
-Activate your virtualenvironment and start the development server
+Activate your virtualenvironment and start the development server on localhost:8000

     workon sparv_pelican
     ./develop_server.sh start